catalyzeio/paas-onboarding-docs/deploying_your_first_app/domain_names.md

 ###Overview

 Because of the unique nature of SSL validation, provisioning SSL for your application is a multi-step process that involves several third-parties.
 You will need to:
-- Purchase an SSL certificate from your SSL provider
+- Purchase an SSL certificate from your SSL provider.
+We strongly recommend getting a "splat" certificate i.e. certificate for ``*.yourdomain.com``.
+This is primarily because as you go through development and finally prior to launching, you're likely to change the url.
+So having a splat cert, allows you the flexibility of changing domain names without having to update SSL certs.
 - SSL endpoints are provisioned by default by Catalyze
 - Upload the cert to Catalyze
 - Update your DNS settings to reference the new SSL Endpoint URL